terryaney/KatApp/readme.md

 min | For inputs with the concept of minimum values (sliders, dates), a minimum value can be provided. max | For inputs with the concept of maximum values (sliders, dates), a minimum value can be provided. step | For range/slider inputs, a `step` increment can be provided.
-Default is `1`. mask | For textual inputs, if an input mask should be applied while the user is typing information, a mask pattern can be provided (i.e. `phone`, `zip+4`). keyboard&#x2011;regex | For textual inputs, a regular expression to test each character typed by a user to determine if valid or not (i.e. `\d` for numeric values). display&#x2011;format | For range/slider inputs, a display format can be provided.
+Default is `1`. mask | For textual inputs, if an input mask should be applied while the user is typing information, a mask pattern can be provided (i.e. `phone`, `zip+4`, `cc-expire`). keyboard&#x2011;regex | For textual inputs, a regular expression to test each character typed by a user to determine if valid or not (i.e. `\d` for numeric values). display&#x2011;format | For range/slider inputs, a display format can be provided.
 See [`model.displayFormat`](#ikainputmodeldisplayformat) for more details. error | During validation calculations (usually `iValidate=1`), if an input is invalid, an error message can be provided here.
 Additionally, the `errors` table can be used as well.